mz0in/coolify-docs/docker/compose.md

 - Set the `Host` rule to your domain / path necessary.
 - `coolify` is the prefix for Coolify's labels.
 - `coolify.applicationId` is your application id.
 You can find it on your application's General page at the `Docker Compose Content` input box (bottom page).

+## Connect to Predefined Networks
+By default, each compose stack is deployed to a separate network, with the name of your resource uuid.
+This will allow to each service in your stack to communicate with each other.

+But in some cases, you would like to communicate with other resources in your account.
+For example, you would like to connect your application to a database, which is deployed in another stack.

+To do this you need to enable `Connect to Predefined Network` option on your `Service Stack` page, but this will make the internal Docker DNS not work as expected.

+Here is an example.
+You have a stack with a `postgres` database and a `laravel` application.
+If you connect this stack to the predefined network, Coolify will rename your `postgres` stack to `postgres-<uuid>` and your `laravel` stack to `laravel-<uuid>`.

+So, if you want to connect your `laravel` application to your `postgres` database, you need to set the `DB_HOST` environment variable to `postgres-<uuid>` and _NOT_ `postgres`.